iSaluki/phhs6/content/sixth/Business/Units/nd/NetworkAnalysis.md

 - The **float** is the duration an activity can be extended or postponed so that the the project still finished within the minimum time
 Calculated as:
-- LFT less Activity Duration less EST
+- LFT *less* Activity Duration *less* EST

+### Identifying the Critical Path

+- Activities with a float of 0 cannot be delayed without delaying the entire project
+- Such activities represent the "critical path"